 Skip to contents

-Takes in a reporting triangle and returns a matrix in the same format as the input triangle, but with negative values of reporting handled by redistributing them to earlier delays (from longer delay to shorter).
+Takes in a reporting triangle and returns it with negative values of reporting handled by redistributing them to earlier delays (from longer delay to shorter).
 This is useful when dealing with reporting corrections that can result in negative incremental counts.

 When negative values are detected, they are set to zero and the negative amount is subtracted from the count at the next earlier delay (moving from right to left in each row).
 This process continues until either the negative value is fully absorbed or the first delay is reached.